guillermovidalsule/idl-programming-challenge/submissions/guillermovidalsule/README.md

-# Physical Memory Protection Configuraton Verifier
+# Physical Memory Protection Configuration Verifier

 This purpose of this tool is to verify whether a given access with privilege mode _M_ can undertake an operation of type _O_